DeMaCS-UNICAL/ASPServerExecutor/README.md

  2. Go to `Tomcat/bin` folder and start Tomcat by clicking *startup.bat* for Windows, for Linux run *startup.sh*
  3. Go to `webapps/EmbASPServerExecutor/WEB-INF/classes/resources` folder and change the value **absolute_path** in *config.properties* file with your absolute path of the solver ASP
  4. Restart Tomcat (or just restart the EmbASPServerExecutor application)

+### Running
+Can be invoked using the WebSocket protocol, as explained in the [Wiki](https://github.com/DeMaCS-UNICAL/EmbASPServerExecutor/wiki/APIs)

 ## Credits